Blithe Spirit is funny and withering in equal measure, but don’t be fooled. The real mischief lies beneath its snappy charm.

 In profuse strains of unpremeditated art.

-The poem is about the search for happiness.
-The concept feels ironic in Coward’s story given its cynical – if bitingly funny – take on marriage and death.
+The poem is about the search for happiness, but the concept feels ironic in Coward’s story given its cynical view of marriage.

-5 ways India appears as a motif in the film
+5 ways India appears as a motif in Blithe Spirit

 Notions of India and Indianness crop up repeatedly in David Lean’s adaptation of Blithe Spirit.

-- The film’s opening scenes paint Madame Arcati as a bonkers spiritualist, running around the moors in Indian robes.
+- The film’s opening scenes paint Madame Arcati (Margaret Rutherford) as a bonkers spiritualist, running around the moors in Indian robes.

 - Arcati has spent time in India – the implication being the country is home to the dark arts.

-- According to Arcati, however, Indians are unreliable when summoning spirits (so the English are better masters of such things).
+- According to Arcati, however, Indians are unreliable when summoning spirits (i.e., the English are better masters of such things).

 - Arcati offers Ruth a cup of China tea saying “I never touch Indian.
 It upsets my vibrations!”